 Our research characterizes watershed processes through innovative techniques in GIS, remote sensing and modelling.
 We conduct science that tracks the movement and fate of nutrients within and through watersheds, which are released to the atmosphere and aquatic systems.

 We work with a global network of scientists focused on discovering watershed responses to global change and extending watershed research into more broad and integrative disciplines like ecosystem health and ecosystem services.

 PROSPECTIVE STUDENTS AND EMPLOYEES

 Please send a curriculum vitae and short description of your research experience and interests to email@example.com.

-Kreutzweiser D, Beall F, Webster KL, Thompson D, Creed IF.
-2013.
-Impacts and prognosis of natural resource development on aquatic biodiversity in Canada’s boreal forest.
-Environmental Reviews 21: 227-259.
-[PDF]
+Webster KL, Beall FD, Creed IF, Kreutzweiser D. 2015.
+Impacts and prognosis of natural resource development on water and wetlands in Canada’s boreal forest.
+Environmental Reviews 23: 78-131.

 Creed IF, Mengistu SG*, Lutz B. 2013.
 What do spatio-temporal signals in stream nutrient export from naturally forested landscapes teach us about catchment form and function?
 American Geophysical Union Fall Meeting, December 9-13, San Francisco, CA. Invited.